 “That first year I was living in the shadows.
 I didn’t look – or even really feel – sick.
 How could I have lung cancer?
 Here’s the thing: you either fight or you die.
 I had to accept what I couldn’t change, and change what I could.
 I wanted to kick cancers kRas, so I founded the KrasKickers to unite us in the crusade for a lung cancer cure.
 Those of us in the lung cancer community are living with this silent disease growing within us and we need to give it a voice.
 If I can help one person, my goal is met.”

 When Terri is not undergoing treatment, she is highly active.
-She serves on lung cancer advocacy boards, working on events, supporting various foundations, and maintaining a voice for lung cancer patients online.
+She serves on LCFA’s Speakers Bureau along with other lung cancer advocacy boards.
+She also is busy working on events, supporting various foundations, and maintaining a voice for lung cancer patients online.

 “Everyone has a clock on their life.
 Once you get a lung cancer diagnosis, you hear it.”